soywiz-archive/typescript-node-definitions/README.md

 It would be great if the creators of node modules, include definition files directly on their projects.
 In the meanwhile this project will do the job.

+Initial definition files are from the TypeScript project "samples" folder, that can be found here: https://typescript.codeplex.com/SourceControl/BrowseLatest

 You can perform pull requests improving definitions or adding new ones.
 I will add them ASAP.